Causation Lecture

 This was the situation in Fairchild - each of the claimants was exposed to asbestos during the course of their careers, but by a number of different employers.
 This created a problem - the claimants were unable to demonstrate which of the employers had actually caused the fatal exposure, just that one of them did.
 On balance of probabilities, it was improbable that each individual employer had caused the exposure.
 For example, consider a situation in which an employee has three different employers - this means that each is only 33% likely to have caused the fatal exposure to asbestos, and so for each individual employer they are unlikely to be the one to have caused the harmful exposure.

-It should be remembered that the Fairchild decision did not occur in a vacuum - tens of thousands of employees were exposed to dangerous levels of asbestos throughout the 20th Century in situations similar to those of the claimants in Fairchild, and so the decision effectively meant that those individuals could seek compensation.
+It should be remembered that the Fairchild decision did not occur in a vacuum - tens of thousands of employees were exposed to dangerous levels of asbestos throughout the 20th century in situations similar to those of the claimants in Fairchild, and so the decision effectively meant that those individuals could seek compensation.

-It is also worth noting a couple of other things about this judgement.
+It is also worth noting a couple of other things about this judgment.
 Firstly, this did not mean that each employee could claim three times - they were only entitled to claim once for their injury.
 Secondly, whilst this might appear to punish the singled-out employer more than the others, that employer still had the option of suing the others for their contribution to the exposure, meaning that the cost of compensation could effectively be spread amongst the employers.
-However, it should be noted this is not a guaranteed scenario, since there exists the potential for a defendant to go bankrupt, leaving the other potential defendants to bear the costs of compensation - although see Barker v Corus below for recent changes to such a situation.
-So, a breach does not have to be the sole cause of an injury - it is enough for a breach to materially contribute to the risk of injury.
+However, it should be noted this is not a guaranteed scenario, since there exists the potential for a defendant to go insolvent, leaving the other potential defendants to bear the costs of compensation - although see Barker v Corus below for developments on this point.

 Exam Consideration: Due to the scale of asbestos exposure, multi-claimant cases involving it are a significant feature of everyday tort law.
 Because of this, there is a high chance you will encounter problem questions regarding asbestos, and so having knowledge of this series of cases is a boon.
+Be sure you can distinguish between: (a) the Bonnington material contribution to harm principle; (b) the Fairchild material contribution to risk principle; and (c) the Wilsher position where there are qualitatively different possible causes.
+Also be clear on whether joint and several liability or proportionate liability applies (mesothelioma vs non-mesothelioma).

 The second category are cases in which the defendant has materially increased the risk of an injury occurring, as in McGhee and Fairchild.

-Exam Consideration: If a problem question can be solved just by using the ‘but for’ test, then do so!
+Exam Consideration: If a problem question can be solved just by using the 'but for' test, then do so!
 If the problem involves multiple concurrent causes, then you will have to refer to the above cases.
-In such a situation, the most important thing is that you can accurately describe the rule; this will show that you know the law, even If you encounter difficulty applying it to an unwieldy number of contributing defendants.
+In such a situation, the most important thing is that you can accurately describe the rule; this will show that you know the law, even if you encounter difficulty applying it to an unwieldy number of contributing defendants.

 Multiple Successive Causes